Waramoto/wplace-pixels-notifier/README.md

 # Wplace Pixels Notifier
-Script that notifies when available pixels reach the maximum on wplace.live, but ignore right after load/refresh.
+Script for Tampermonkey that notifies when available pixels reach the maximum on wplace.live, but ignore right after load/refresh.